interaction-dynamics/learn-plateform/src/app/(docs)/docs/code-craftsmanship/kiss-principle/page.md

     description: KISS, an acronym for "Keep it simple, stupid!", is a design principle first noted by the U.S. Navy in 1960
 ---

 KISS is an acronym for **"Keep it simple, stupid!"**.
-This principle is also known as Occam's razor, which states that the simplest solution is usually the best one.
+In the development, it also exists under another form: [YANGI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) (You Aren't Gonna Need It) and is a principle which arose from extreme programming (XP).

-Very often, developers who studied computer engineering tend to over-engineer their code.
-They try to make it as generic as possible to be able to reuse it in many different contexts.
+Very often, developers tend to over-engineer their code.
+From the beginning, they try to make it as generic as possible to be able to reuse it in many different contexts.
 But this is not always a good idea.

 Sometimes, it is better to write a simple code that works for a specific context.
-And if you need to reuse it in another context, you can refactor it to make it more generic.
+And if you need to reuse it in another context, you can refactor it to make it more generic at this time.

+KISS principle fits more agile practices.

 ## Why simplicity is often better?